12.2 Text inlining

 12.3 JavaScript inlining

-JavaScript inlining allows for a better integration of JavaScript <script> blocks in templates being processed in the HTML template mode.
+JavaScript inlining allows for a better integration of JavaScript <script>

-As with text inlining, this is actually equivalent to processing the scripts contents as if they were templates in the JAVASCRIPT template mode, and therefore all the power of the textual template modes (see next chapter) will be at hand.
+template mode, and therefore all the power of the textual template modes (see next chapter) will be at hand.
 However, in this section we will focus on how we can use it for adding the output of our Thymeleaf expressions into our JavaScript blocks.

-This mode has to be explicitly enabled using th:inline="javascript":
+This mode has to be explicitly enabled using th:inline="javascript"

 <script th:inline="javascript">